-1. Time management and planning errors
+1. Time management & planning errors

 Credentialing process constitutes numerous data verification that could take up to four months to complete.
 Getting prepared for the application is yet another time-consuming process that requires collection and verification.
 So, having proper planning for the entire process to be more efficient and streamlined is indisputable.
 Many times, this is where the practice staff lags, which radically impacts both the provider and facility.

 As for the healthcare provider, credentialing entails having to wait longer to begin treating patients to deliver services.
 This means the doctor risks losing crucial time in the process.

 The facility must hold off until a new doctor comes on board who is credentialed.
 If not, they will not receive the required reimbursements for the services rendered, thereby resulting in huge revenue losses.
 Not having enough resources and planning issues lead to such scenarios.

 Data that needs to be processed for credentialing must be accurate.
 Lacking accuracy will definitely delay the process.
 Data entry errors are yet another area where practices make mistakes at large.
 These could be missing info, typing errors, incorrect documentation, and such.

 Missing info: Omission of important information or absence of crucial information stand first under credentialing data entry errors.
 These occur due to misunderstandings during the data acquisition process or due to a mix-up of several pieces of info.